Miles walked: today 15.6 cumulative 436.8

 The previous day’s rain and the recent oppressive humidity had gone.
 It was also slightly cooler and walking conditions were ideal.

 Once up on the first summit it is only about 200 yards to the path down to Dursley.
 However the Way turns the other way to wind round each finger in turn, about two and a half miles.
-With the haze of the last few days gone I took the long route and I was well rewarded.
+With the haze of the last few days gone and good walking conditions I took the long route and I was well rewarded.

 From the top I had a good view back to Nibley Knoll and the Tyndall monument